The Mortuary Temple of Ramesses III at Medinet Habu was an important New

 -

-The inner facade (H) of the monumental entrance (2) shows the king
+The inner facade (Plan No. H) of the monumental entrance (Plan No. 2)

 - On the left side, he takes two girls in chains.